gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_status.md

+---
+title: On Status
+order: 5
+---

-# On Update
+# On Status

-> Returns updated service with updated runtime object
+> Fetch the status of the order

 ## Overview

-> The BPP will send the updated order object to the BAP.
+> The BPP will send the order object with current status to the BAP.

 ## Request

 ### URL

-> /on_update
+> /on_status

 ### Method